 Unfortunately, this is not a static picture either, with the risks and defences in cybersecurity constantly changing and evolving.
 As a result, it’s essential casinos take the risks seriously, and take steps to protect against these threats both now and in the future.

 There’s another important trust point here to consider.
 An operator is only as good as its games, and if hackers are able to compromise the integrity of game play, there’s a risk of undermining wider trust in the fairness and legitimacy of online platforms.

 Players want to know they’re engaged in a fair game, with a legitimate chance of winning.
 But if hackers are able to access exploits in game software, the results for players, and for the casino can be catastrophic.
 Not only does this call into question the integrity of the games customer trust to bet on, but it also opens up casino operators to heavy losses while their backs are turned.

 Again, this boils down to being one step ahead of the attackers, which is easier said than done.
 The only option casinos and game developers such as Microgaming and NetEnt have here is to invest in cybersecurity talent, and to ensure they regularly test and probe the game software to ensure there are no obvious ways in.
 But with the goalposts constantly moving, this is an ongoing and uphill battle.

-Besides the security of their customers, casinos also need to spare a thought for themselves.
+Besides the security of their customers, the operators also need to spare a thought for themselves.
 Loss prevention is worth millions to the online gaming sector, and it’s not too difficult to see why.
-With an insecure website or mobile platform, casinos are potentially exposing themselves to substantial losses.
+With an insecure website or mobile platform they are potentially exposing themselves to substantial losses.
 And in some cases, these losses can rack up in the blink of an eye.

 Cybersecurity isn’t easy, and as criminals and their systems become more sophisticated, the pressures on casino operators can only increase.
-As a result, cybersecurity will continue to rise up the agenda for casinos and gambling sites online, as they continue to adapt to the new threats they face.
+As a result, cybersecurity will continue to rise up the agenda and continue to adapt to the new threats.